Resource of the month: Get fresh ideas on how to upscale wellness challenges for employees in 2025!

 Diabetes has a pretty broad spectrum of its own.
 The leading cause and the severity of this disease varies with type.

-Type 1
+Type 1 Diabetes

 Also known as juvenile diabetes, Type 1 diabetes occurs when the body's immune system destroys the insulin-producing cells mistakenly while fighting harmful bacteria and viruses.

-Type 2
+Type 2 Diabetes

-Type 2 diabetes is also known as adult-onset diabetes; however, children are also diagnosed with this type, due to childhood obesity in the current world.
+Type 2 diabetes is also known as adult-onset diabetes.
+However, children are also diagnosed with this type, due to childhood obesity in the current world.
 This type of diabetes messes up with the entire body metabolization of sugar.

 So, all in vain.
-The pancreas cannot keep up with this change and falls short in meeting body demands, which fails to prevent sugar levels from rising.
+The pancreas cannot keep up with this change and falls short of meeting body demands, which fails to prevent sugar levels from rising.
 Being overweight and staying active is one of the contributing factors to Type 2 diabetes.

-This type of diabetes can be brought to control whatsoever through active lifestyle- proper exercise and diet, medication, or insulin therapy where you might need to administer insulin through a syringe or implanted insulin pump.
+One can manage this disorder through an active lifestyle- proper exercise and diet, medication, or insulin therapy, which requires insulin administration through a syringe or implanted insulin pump.

 Gestational Diabetes